merlynjwa/Rock-Paper-Scissors-Lizard-Spock/README.md

   The copyright mark serves to remind viewers of the author's identity as well as assist with the legal protection of their work.

+### Features Left to Implement

+* An alert giving the game rules
+* Allow the user to play against fellow human players as well as their computer
+* Have the site change its layout for screen widths greater than 768px

 ## Credits

 * Font Awesome